drgreenthumb93/aktuelles_penetration-testing-cheat-sheet/README.md

 ## 6. Social Engineering

-Find out how to embed a PowerShell script into an MS Word document from my other [project](https://github.com/ivan-sincek/powershell-reverse-tcp#ms-word).
+Find out how to embed a PowerShell script into an MS Word document at [ivan-sincek/powershell-reverse-tcp](https://github.com/ivan-sincek/powershell-reverse-tcp#ms-word).

 ### Drive-by Download